Exact phylodynamic likelihood via structured Markov genealogy processes: Results

 Next, we show how the likelihood of a pruned genealogy, unconditional on the history, can be computed.
-For this, we use the filter equation technology developed in \cref{sec:filter_eqns}.
-In particular, the following theorem follows immediately from \cref{thm:pruned_lik,lemma:sing-filt}.
+For this, we use the filter equation technology developed in \zcref{sec:filter-eqns}.
+In particular, the following theorem follows immediately from \zcref{thm:pruned-lik,lemma:sing-filt}.

 \begin{thm} Suppose that $\P=(\T,\Z,\Y)$ is a given pruned genealogy.
 Suppose that $w=w(t,x)$ is \cadlag\ in $t$ and satisfies the initial condition $w(0,x)=p_0(x)$ and the filter equation